Tesla Inc (TSLA) Stock Price and Analyst Predictions - News Heater

 TSLA) stock’s latest price update

-Tesla Inc (NASDAQ: TSLA)’s stock price has plunge by 0.27relation to previous closing price of 235.45.
-Nevertheless, the company has seen a 0.76% surge in its stock price over the last five trading sessions.
-Reuters reported 2023-11-27 that Bhavish Aggarwal is racing to roll out millions of electric scooters.
-Some of his mechanics can’t keep up, though.
+Tesla Inc (NASDAQ: TSLA)’s stock price has plunge by -0.52relation to previous closing price of 240.08.
+Nevertheless, the company has seen a 1.44% surge in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-12-03 that BYD is growing at a much faster rate than Tesla and is expected to overtake Tesla in pure BEV sales this quarter.
+BYD has better control over the supply chain and is partially owned by Berkshire Hathaway, giving it a strong endorsement.
+BYD has higher business and revenue growth rates, expanding gross margins, and increasing profits compared to Tesla.

 TSLA’s Market Performance